openghg/openghg_inversions/README.md

 These parameters include:
 - `min_error`: a non-negative float value that is added to the model and observation error in the likelihood of the Bayesian model.
-- `nuts_sampler`: a string, which defaults to `pymc`.
-The other option is `numpyro`, which will the [JAX](https://jax.readthedocs.io/en/latest/index.html) accelerated sampler from [Numpyro](https://num.pyro.ai/en/stable/index.html); this tends to be significantly faster than the NUTS sampler built into PyMC.
+- `nuts_sampler`: a string, which defaults to `"pymc"`.
+The other option is `"numpyro"`, which will the [JAX](https://jax.readthedocs.io/en/latest/index.html) accelerated sampler from [Numpyro](https://num.pyro.ai/en/stable/index.html); this tends to be significantly faster than the NUTS sampler built into PyMC.

 ## Contributing